nomeata/haskell-bounds-bump-action/README.md

 Imagine your package `foo` depends on `bar < 1.2` and `baz`.
 Now `bar-1.2` is released, and someone (or something) creates a PR against your repository changing the version bound to `bar < 1.3`.
 Your CI runs the usual set of tests, and turns 🟢.
-You merge he PR.
+You merge the PR.
 All well?

 No!
 If `baz` happens to depend on `bar < 1.2` and no new version is available yet, your CI still silently used the old version of `bar`!